lokalized/lokalized-java/README.md

 ### Structure

-* Each strings file must be UTF-8 encoded and named according to the appropriate IETF BCP 47 language tag, such as `en` or `zh-TW`
+* Each strings file must be UTF-8 encoded and named according to the appropriate IETF BCP 47 language tag, such as `en` or `zh-TW` (an optional `.json` suffix like `en.json` is also accepted; do not provide both for the same locale)
 * The file must contain a single toplevel JSON object
 * The object's keys are the translation keys, e.g. `"I read {{bookCount}} books."`
 * The value for a translation key can be a string (simple cases) or an object (complex cases)